sabeelw/sabeelw/README.md

 - 🌱 I’m currently learning **Spring Framework**

-- 💬 Ask me about **Full-Stack Development, MERN, Machine Learning and DSA**
+- 💬 Ask me about **Full-Stack Development, MERN, Machine Learning and Data Structures And Algorithms**

 - 📫 How to reach me **sabeelwani7@gmail.com**